 4. Show trust in your employees

 Employees will be more likely to trust you when you show that you trust them.
 Leaders can establish trust by promoting employee development.
 For example, you can invite employees to meetings they do not usually attend to allow them to show their abilities in other areas.
 Leaders should not micromanage.
 Instead, leaders should demonstrate trust by giving employees the power and authority to make decisions.

-Organizational trust contributes to higher employee productivity and lower rates of employee turnover, critical for business success.
+Organizational trust contributes to higher employee productivity and lower rates of employee turnover, which is critical for business success.
 Leaders are key in building organizational trust because it is unlikely that employees will trust their organizations without first trusting in their leaders.
-We outlined four approaches that leaders can practice to build trust with their employees.
+We outlined four approaches leaders can practice building trust with their employees.
 If you are interested to learn more about how we can help you create organizational trust, visit us at Happily.ai.